espositoandrea/chatidea/README.md

 docker-compose up -d
 ```

-To shut-down the services, you can either use `C-c` (if you are not running in
+To shut down the services, you can either use `C-c` (if you are not running in
 daemon mode) or you can run the following command:

 ```shell